hsizek/BCL/BCL/docs/index.md

 For details on the application process and what life is like at BCL, see [Live Here](membership.md)

 For details on the individual houses, look at [our houses page](Houses.md)

+## I want to be involved, but don't want to live in BCL
+Community members are more than welcome to get involved with BCL!

+A great way to start is by becoming a boarder at one of the houses (eat food at the houses regularly), most of the houses offer half or full board.
+If you are interested in this, contact us through email <> or talk with someone who you know in the organization about it!
+Often boarders will come over for dinner multiple times a week, sometimes they contribute to the house in various ways, such as giving us extra garden zuchinni.